translate/translate/docs/commands/pofilter_tests.rst

 nplurals
 --------

-checks for the correct number of noun forms for plural translations.
+Checks for the correct number of noun forms for plural translations.

 This uses the plural information in the language module of the toolkit.
 This is the same as the Gettext nplural value.
 It will check that the number of